Identical twins Jay (John) and Mike Aston enjoyed cult appeal as Gene Loves Jezebel in the UK goth community but achieved greater success in America.

 The album Discover (1986) came with a free live album and flirted with the charts via a more refined sound, alongside the single Heartache which hinted at a passing interest in dance music.

-By now the band had made significant inroads across the USA where they subsequently concentrated their efforts.
+By now the band had made significant inroads in the USA where they subsequently concentrated their efforts.

 It was almost a year before The Motion Of Love, revealing a new subtlety in their music.
 This was more fully explored on the disappointing album House Of Dolls (1987), housing a more lightweight, club-oriented feel than previously.
 From it came Gorgeous, a month later.